CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its domain (Windows event log analysis in Splunk), lists specific capabilities (detecting authentication attacks, privilege escalation, persistence, lateral movement), and provides explicit trigger guidance via a 'Use when' clause.
-It uses appropriate third-person voice throughout and includes rich, natural trigger terms that SOC analysts would actually use in their queries.
+This is an excellent skill description that clearly defines a specific domain (Windows security log analysis in Splunk), lists concrete capabilities (detecting authentication attacks, privilege escalation, persistence, lateral movement), and provides explicit trigger guidance for when to use it.
+The description is rich in natural trigger terms that SOC analysts would use and occupies a very distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore